 • Humans are the only creatures that sleep on their backs.

-• Right-handed people live an average of nine years longer than left-handed people.
+• Right-handed people live on average nine years longer than left-handed people.

-• Approximately two-thirds of people tilt their heads to the right when kissing.
+• About two-thirds of people tilt their heads to the right when kissing.

 • A person forgets 90% of his dreams.